 In 1959, each club member donated one dollar toward the GFWC Virginia’s request that the clubs provide $25,000 to the Medical College of Virginia as “seed money” to purchase a cancer treatment machine called “Maxitron.”
 The Federation exceeded its goal.

-In September 1960, The Woman’s Club of Williamsburg established a college scholarship plan.
-Initially the plan offered an annual award of $100 to a qualified high school senior at James Blair High School, Walsingham Academy, York High School and Bruton Heights High School, who were residents of Williamsburg, James City County, or Bruton District of York County.
+In September 1960, The Woman’s Club of Williamsburg established a college scholarship program.
+Initially the program offered an annual award of $100 to a qualified high school senior at James Blair High School, Walsingham Academy, York High School or Bruton Heights High School, who were residents of Williamsburg, James City County, or Bruton District of York County.
 The schools recommended students for the award, and the recipient was chosen for scholastic record, good character, and need.
 The scholarship could be applied to a student’s tuition, books, room and board, or laboratory fees.
 The first scholarship award of $100 was given to Miss Margaret Minier of York High School to be used at Duke University for the academic year 1960-1962.

 In 1969, the Club honored the General Federal of Women’s Clubs (GFWC) request by contributing toward the purchase of “Clinic 6,” a cancer treating machine for use at the Medical Center of Virginia.